Outcome: Intuitive, Low-Jargon, Support-Forward Drag & Drop Builder

 Saved users time in creating and updating prerequisite information

 This redesign aimed to simplify how admins create course prerequisites in an aviation training app, replacing a rigid, keyboard-input-based interface with a more intuitive drag-and-drop model.
-While constrained by the parent company’s design system and the managerial decision to avoid using modals and taking away from the course context, I had room to reimagine the interaction pattern.
+While constrained by the parent company’s design system and the managerial decision to avoid using modals and and detaching from the course context, I had room to reimagine the interaction pattern.

 Customer feedback from earlier research, including input from Philippine Airlines and Fiji Airways, had consistently called for a drag-and-drop approach.
 This redesign is the first implementation of that idea, offering a more visual way to manage prerequisite logic.